bhargavi-ad/data-science-s2025/challenges/c12-policing-assignment.md

 **Observations**:

 - What are the unique values for `subject_race`?
-  - white, hispanic, black, asian/pacific islander other, unknown
+  - white, hispanic, black, asian/pacific islander, other, unknown, NA
 - What are the unique values for `raw_Race`?
-  - White, Hispanic, Black, Asian or Pacific Islander, Middle Eastern or East Indian (South Asia), None-for no operator present citations only, A
+  - White, Hispanic, Black, Asian or Pacific Islander, Middle Eastern or East Indian (South Asia), None-for no operator present citations only, A, NA
 - What is the overlap between the two sets?
   - White, Hispanic, Black, Asian/Pacific Islander
 - What is the difference between the two sets?